TysonRayJones/VariationalImagTimeSimmer/README.md

 	int wrapParams
 );
 ```
-where `ansatzCircuit` and `illPosedRecoveryMethod` are functions you can define and pass, and `mem` is a data structure you must first create with
+where `ansatzCircuit` and `inversionMethod` are functions you can define and pass, and `mem` is a data structure you must first create with
 ```C
 prepareEvolverMemory(MultiQubit qubits, int numParams);
 ```